Codie-Petersen/YoutubeSearchPlugin/README.md

 This project uses the following third-party libraries:

 - `youtube-transcript-api`: A Python library to fetch YouTube video transcripts.
-- `youtube_search_python`: A Python library to perform YouTube video searches.
+- `youtube-search-python`: A Python library to perform YouTube video searches.
 - `requests`: A Python library to make HTTP requests.
 - `Quart`: A Python asynchronous web framework.
 - `Quart-CORS`: A Quart extension for handling CORS.